-In the story of the Elves and the Shoemaker, a tired old shoemaker lays out pieces of shoe leather on his workbench and then goes to sleep.
+In the story of the Elves and the Shoemaker, a tired old shoemaker lays out pieces of shoe leather on his workbench before he goes to sleep.

-In the middle of the night, elves appear out of nowhere (as elves do) and use the shoe leather to create fine-quality shoes.
+In the middle of the night, elves appear out of nowhere (as elves do!) to help the old man, using the shoe leather to create fine-quality shoes.

 I like this story because it reminds me of a kind of “magical help” that I get when I work on creative problems.

 During the day, I'll be working on a design or coding problem and there’s usually a point where I get stuck.
 If I keep trying to brute force the problem, I just end up going around in circles and wasting time.

 When I realize that I'm not getting anywhere, I just set the problem aside for the rest of the day.
 I've done all I can do.
 I write out all of the “pieces” of the problem in a text file, and close my laptop for the day.